IBM/ibm-storage-odf-console/README.md

 ## Deployment in a cluster
-Console dynamic plugins are supposed to be deployed via [OLM operators](https://github.com/operator-framework).
+IBM storage plugins are supposed to be deployed via [OLM operators](https://github.com/operator-framework).
-In case of demo plugin, we just apply a minimal OpenShift manifest which adds the necessary resources.
+In case of testing this plugin, we just apply a minimal OpenShift manifest which adds the necessary resources.

 ```sh
 oc apply -f oc-manifest.yaml